sainoe/ICS-testnet/join-testnet-tutorial.md

 ## Join the Interchain-Security Testnet
 This guide contains the instructions for joining a Interchain-Security Testnet.
-You can find the instructions to setup a IS-testnet from scratch [here](./start-testnet-tutorial.md).
+You can find the instructions to setup a ICS-testnet from scratch [here](./start-testnet-tutorial.md).

 ---